 - How far away is the practice?

 Always choose a practice that’s as close to home as possible.
 That way, in the event of an emergency, and for simple convenience, if you need to make an urgent appointment in the event your pet is unwell, it is easy to do so.
 Ensure it’s on good public transport links, or easily accessible by car or on foot.
+Be sure to invest in an appropriate carrier for your pet.

 - Does it have a good out of hours facility?